Katy, la oruga

-Katy, la oruga ("Katy, the Caterpillar") is a special single by Lucerito, this single was a gift for the purchase of the Discopóster Magazine.
-First edition was released on 1984.
-The songs from this single were included in the soundtrack of the Spanish-Mexican animated film of 1984 produced by Fabian Arnaud and directed by José Luis Moro and Santiago Moro and is based from an original story by Silvia Roche.
+Katy, la oruga (Katy Caterpillar) is a Mexican franchise originating from two 1980s Mexican-Spanish animated films, Katy, la oruga (1984) and Katy, Kiki y Koko (1988).

 History

-In 1984, one of the few animated films made in Mexico was released, with quite remarkable success.
-Katy the Caterpillar film today has become a cult following.
+The first Katy film was co-produced by Mexico's Televicine and José Luis Moro's studio in Spain, and began production in 1981.
+In the U.S., it received an English home-video release as Katy Caterpillar through Vestron.

-The co-production was made between Mexico and Spain with producer Carlos Sotomayor and Mexican voice actors.
-Written by Silvia Roche based on an original story that she wrote entitled Pepina Oruga (Pepina the Caterpillar) which was also a 380-episode radio drama that aired on XEW-AM Radio on Sunday mornings as well as a popular children's book.
-The film was successfully transferred to the comics, marketable products, prints, and backpacks as well as short musical clips that were shown on Televisa and a video based on the song shown on the popular children and teens TV musical program XE-TU, a serious marketing.
-Its success led to a 1988 sequel called Katy, Kiki y Koko (later known as "Katy Meets the Aliens" and "Katy and the Katerpillar Kids" in the English version), where Katy's children face aliens.
+The film's success led to a 1988 sequel called Katy, Kiki y Koko (later known as Katy Meets the Aliens and Katy and the Katerpillar Kids in English), where Katy's children face aliens.

 During the success of the movie, the magazine "Discopóster" with Musart Records decided to take advantage by releasing a special single performed by the most successful teenager Mexipop singer at that time in Mexico, Lucerito.
 The single includes two songs written and composed by Nacho Méndez and Silvia Roche, and produced and directed by Luigi Lazareno.

 Films

 Katy, la oruga

-Katy, la oruga ("Katy the Caterpillar" in the English adaptation) is an animated children's film produced in Mexico.
+Katy, la oruga (Katy Caterpillar in the English adaptation) is an animated children's film produced in Mexico.
 The story is about a young caterpillar named Katy who lives in a cherry-leaf tree with her three sisters.
 One day Katy decides that she wants to leave her tree and find out what she really wants to do.
 She soon meets the spirit of the forest Mother Nature, who tells the young caterpillar that she has to discover what she wants to become.
 After that Katy starts traveling the forest meeting other animals and insects she had never seen before, learning many new things, making some friends along the way and discovering what she really is: a beautiful butterfly.